Gujarats/mod_bandages_enhanced/README.md

 Permanent injuries are ignored.
 If a character only has permanent injuries, the screen will explain that bandages cannot help.

 ## Settings
+These are default settings, you can change it on mod options menu
 - Debug Logging: enabled by default for the first version.
 - Bandage Value: default 25, matching vanilla.
 - Perk Row: default 2.